Bergman kernels on punctured Riemann surfaces: Introduction

 By \cite[Theorems\,6.1.1,\, 6.2.3]{mm}, for any compact set $K\subset\Sigma$ we have the following expansion on $K$ in any $C^m$-topology (see Theorem \ref{T:bke}),

-Theorem \ref{thm_MainThm} gives a precise description of $B_p$ near the punctures, in terms of the Bergman kernel function of the Poincar\'e metric on the local model of the punctured unit disc in $\C$.
-Note that in the case of smooth metrics with positive curvature the Bergman kernel can be localised and its local model is the Euclidean space endowed with a trivial bundle of positive curvature, see \cite[Sections 4.1.2--3]{mm}.
+By contrast, Theorem \ref{thm_MainThm} gives a precise description of $B_p$ up to the punctures, in terms of the Bergman kernel function of the Poincar\'e metric on the local model of the punctured unit disc in $\C$.
+Note that in the case of \textit{smooth} Hermitian metrics with positive curvature the Bergman kernel can be localized and its local model is the Euclidean space endowed with a trivial bundle of positive curvature, see \cite[Sections 4.1.2--3]{mm}.
 This kind of localization is inspired from the analytic localization technique of Bismut-Lebeau \cite{BL} in local index theory.
-For the problem at hand here we have to overcome difficulties linked to the presence of singularities.
+For the problem at hand we have to overcome difficulties linked to the presence of \textit{singularities}.
+For this purpose we prove a new weighted elliptic estimate near the punctures, which is uniform in the tensor powers $p$.
+Then, combining with a revisited, singularity-centered localization principle and a weighted Sobolev embedding, we can reach \eqref{eqn_MainThm} for some \textit{negative} $\delta$ however.
+Using the fact that square integrable holomorphic sections of $L^p$ vanish on $D$, we finally establish \eqref{eqn_MainThm} for any \textit{positive} $\delta$.

 From a study of the model Bergman kernel functions $B_p^{\D^*}$ on the punctured unit disc, we get the following ratio estimate as a corollary of Theorem \ref{thm_MainThm} and Corollary \ref{crl_fp}: \begin{crl} Let $(\Sigma, \omega_{\Sigma}, L, h)$ be as in Theorem \ref{thm_MainThm}.
 Then